 14 December 2016

-Paul discussed how decision making operates in the boardroom and the implications across the wider organisation; “typically, there is the potential of a tense dynamic between the boardroom where decisions are made within a relatively controlled environment and the rest of the organisation that is tasked with implementation and achieving strategic success (sometimes at all costs).
+Decision making operates in the boardroom and the implications across the wider organisation; “typically, there is the potential of a tense dynamic between the boardroom where decisions are made within a relatively controlled environment and the rest of the organisation that is tasked with implementation and achieving strategic success (sometimes at all costs).
 Thinking of the last twenty years of governance and organisations such as banks and healthcare trusts where the gap between the coal face (so to speak) and the boardroom can be huge, there is a risk that the implication of decisions is sometimes not fully considered”.